makrai/notes/dufter2005-mBERT-necessary.md

       important, without further defining this term
   * Conneau+ (2020b) find that a
     * shared vocabulary is not required.
 They find that
-    * shared parameters in the top layers are required for multilinguality.
+    * shared parameters in the top layers are required for multilinguality
     * different monolingual BERT models exhibit a similar structure and thus
       * mBERT somehow aligns those isomorphic spaces.
 They
     * investigate having
       separate embedding look-ups per language (including position embeddings and special tokens) and
-      a variant of avoiding cross-language replacements.
+      a variant of avoiding cross-language replacements
     * Their method “extra anchors” yields a higher degree of multilinguality
 * creating better multilingual models
   * Mulcaire+ (2019) proposed a method to learn multilingual contextual